pndaproject/pnda-guide/provisioning/baremetal/STAGE.md

 -------------------------------------------------------
 -          network    provisioning virtio      52:54:00:67:99:43
 ```
-Create a json file to describe the app server machine (put the mac addess above into it)
+Create a json file to describe the app server machine (put the mac address above into it)
 ```
 # cat ~/pnda-apps.json
 {